AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is an AI-powered, multi-tenant enterprise platform that centralizes and optimizes business operations across CRM, POS, WMS, Analytics, HR, and CMS modules.
+W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize and optimize business operations across various modules (CRM, POS, WMS, Analytics, HR, CMS).
 Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
-The platform provides a comprehensive solution for managing complex business processes and data to drive growth across diverse industries.
+The platform aims to provide a comprehensive solution for managing complex business processes and data to drive growth across diverse industries.

 # User Preferences
 - Preferred communication style: Simple, everyday language